aniongithub/warp/examples/quotas/README.md

   --data-urlencode "question=What is the color of Vulcan blood?"
 ```

-After running this command one or more times, you will see that the quota usage for this user has been set/incremented
+After running this command one or more times, you will see that the quota usage for this user has been dynamically updated based on the actual token usage returned by the API:

 ```json
   ...
   "quotas": [